tettehnarh/azubi-cloud-engineering/project_2/README.md

 ### Collaborations

 This is a hand-on cloud engineering project delivered by the Azubi Africa Cloud Team(Team Agile) in 2023.
-After 6 months of AWS cloud training and front-end development, we got a chance to work on some realife cloud projects.
+After 6 months of AWS cloud training and front-end development, we got a chance to work on some real life cloud projects.
 The team members below made this project successful :

 1. Joseph W Wafula [@their_linkedin]()